guzmanvig/GooglePhotosFramePy/README.md

 At the moment, the app serves the purpose I needed it for.
 However, there are some features that could be added to make it more useful for other people.
 I'm down to do them if someone requests them.

-- [ ] Create a Batch script for Windows to start the program (or Bash for Linux) and/or package it
+- [x] Create a Batch script for Windows to start the program (or Bash for Linux).
-- [ ] Support other operating systems (macOS, Linux, mobile) (Note: At the moment I only tried it in Windows, perhaps MacOS and Linux already work)
+- [x] Support other operating systems (macOS, Linux)
 - [ ] Better error handling, especially for when losing connection
 - [ ] Windows scheduler to start the app when the computer starts and turn off at night
 - [ ] Add album selection support